 The treacherous legacy of colonialism still lingers in the shadows of contemporary life, but while the wounds of prior physical and cultural dislocation still heal, a new colonial frontier emerges in the form of possible human habitation on Mars.
 Granted, these prospects are immeasurably different from those that have happened on Earth, but they serve as an astute metaphor for our post-colonial lives in artist MPA's performance Orbit, which occurred at the Whitney Museum last month.

 As part of her concurrent RED IN VIEW installation at the museum, Orbit saw MPA enact a durational "art-as-life" performance in the museum alongside fellow artists Amapola Prada and Elizabeth Marcus-Sonenberg.
 For 10 days in February, the trio lived in a claustrophobic section of the Whitney illuminated by vibrant red lights, where everyday functions were fused with meditative practices and performative actions inspired by attempts to introduce human life to Mars (as well as other ongoing spatial explorations of recent history).
+M. Cay Castagnetto created an original sonic score for Orbit, while light was designed by Maria Shaplin.
 Many of the physical conditions and required tasks of the artists are meant to emulate those of astronauts, from daily activity logs to maintenance rotations of their surrounding "spacecraft."

 The performance is the result of an ongoing exploration by MPA into humanity's colonial legacy.
 "My long inquiry into answering why and how humans have colonized one another and the material of this planet has led me to outer space.
 The very processes that connects humans as a species with Earth are the ways of being that have been murdered, imprisoned, and brandished as fake through colonizing behavior," MPA explains to Creators.